Our Team

 KAISA TAAVELA

-She is a PhD student in Obstetrics and Gynecology.
-Her research project evaluates HPV infections natural history among couples.
-The primary aim is to provide better understanding on multisite HPV transmission between couples and factors that influence possible HPV persistence or carcinogenesis.
+Her PhD project in Obstetrics and Gynecology evaluates the quality of life among the HPV vaccinated women and future cervical cancer screening options.
 Secondary aim is to evaluate sexuality and quality of life among women undergoing loop electrosurgical excision procedure (LEEP).

 Contact Dr. Taavela by e-mail: kaisa.taavela@tuni.fi